Heiculo/Kysteemi/README.md

-Mini projects for the course "Operating Systems and System Programming" course
+Mini projects for the course "Operating Systems and System Programming"

 Project 1: Warmup to C, Basic C program that reads data from an input file and then prints it out in a reverse.